hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment.html.markdown

 ~> **NOTE:** The Subnet must have a `/21` or larger address space.

 * `internal_load_balancer_enabled` - (Optional) Should the Container Environment operate in Internal Load Balancing Mode?
 Defaults to `false`.
+Can only be set if `infrastructure_subnet_id` is specified.
 Changing this forces a new resource to be created.

 ~> **Note:** can only be set to `true` if `infrastructure_subnet_id` is specified.